- Before & After

 Reconstructive Surgeon Dr. Javaheri Can Help

 From the first appointment to the last followup, Dr Javaheri can help you take control of your body with breast reconstruction surgery.
-Rebuild your confidence and feminity with an absolutely free consultation with reconstructive surgeon Dr. Javaheri at either his Berkeley or San Francisco plastic surgery centers.
+Rebuild your confidence and feminity with a consultation with reconstructive surgeon Dr. Javaheri at either his Berkeley or San Francisco plastic surgery centers.

 *Results for each patient will vary.
 Please remember that the information provided will not guarantee your eligibility for treatment.
 Consultation and medical examination must be completed before approval.